openmanuscript/openmanuscript/README.md

 ## Introduction

-This is a specification for OpenManuscript v1.1, a database for an ASCII text-based workflow for writing fiction, managing drafts, and creating [fiction manuscripts](https://www.shunn.net/format/story.html).
+This is a specification for OpenManuscript, an ASCII text-based workflow for writing fiction, managing drafts, and creating [fiction manuscripts](https://www.shunn.net/format/story.html).

-The OpenManuscript format separates the data from the applications that edit, display or print it, which is a very powerful mechanism for invention
+The OpenManuscript format separates data from the applications that edit, display or print it, which is a very powerful mechanism for invention.

-A writer can use a variety of tools instead of being locked into using a specific one.
-Software developers can create new tools, and writers can adopt them without any data conversion, or loss of work.

 ## Advantages of OpenManuscript